 I seek to facilitate increased awareness into the client's body.
 My yoga practice has taught me much about mindfulness.
 By focusing on the breath and quieting the mind, the client can relax even more into the present moment.
 The client is feeling instead of thinking.
 From this place of being grounded and centered in the body, we discover a deeper connection, and the transformative, healing energy intensifies.

-I also incorporate Aromatherapy with this treatment.
-Currently, I use essential oils from Amphora Aromatics.
+I also incorporate Aromatherapy into this treatment.

 You are fully clothed in loose-fitting, comfortable clothing, and no oil or lotion is normally applied.
 Thai massage is traditionally performed on a mat on the floor, however, I now only offer this treatment on my stationary table.
 The Table Thai massage treatment consists of passive, yoga-like stretches, with rhythmic compression and precise pressure point work along the "Sen" energy lines and muscles in the body.
 Table Thai massage opens up the body and frees it of restrictions, bringing new vitality to tight or tired muscles, and balancing the life force energy in the body.
 Table Thai Massage can be a very relaxing treatment, or it's effects can be therapeutically corrective when more pressure is applied.
 It all depends on your needs and desires.